 - The risk of microscopic lymph node metastasis is over 20%.
 The removal of these local lymph nodes with hurthle cell cancer also allows surgery to “get around” the cancer.

-Hurthle Cell Cancer Surgery For Spread of Cancer to Lymph Nodes Along The Side Of The Neck (anterolateral neck)
+Hurthle Cell Thyroid Cancer Surgery For Spread of Cancer to Lymph Nodes Along The Side Of The Neck (anterolateral neck)

 - Just the presence of enlarged lymph nodes does not mean hurthle cell cancer has spread and does not require additional surgery